JustinRobbins7/DualGrounder-UNO/README.md

 These arguments can be used to customize dualgrounder's behavior:

---debugprint
-	Activates various print statement to provide detailed feedback about daulgrounder's execution.
+**--debugprint**: Activates various print statement to provide detailed feedback about daulgrounder's execution.

---wasplike
-	Instructs dualgrounder to utilize solving heuristics to cause the Clingo solver to try and emulate Wasp heuristics.
+**--wasplike**: Instructs dualgrounder to utilize solving heuristics to cause the Clingo solver to try and emulate Wasp heuristics.

---splitprog
-	Causes only the last input file given to be lazily grounded.
+**--splitprog**: Causes only the last input file given to be lazily grounded.
 This file must consist entirely of constraints.
 Constraints in the other input files will not be lazily grounded.

---iterlim=int
-	Takes in an integer value that limits the number of ground-solve iterations dualgrounder will execute.
+**--iterlim=int**: Takes in an integer value that limits the number of ground-solve iterations dualgrounder will execute.

 ## Benchmarks
 - NLP/NLU
 - Packing
 - StableMarriage

 Typically, these are ran by giving dualgrounder.py the *-nc encoding with an instance, along with the lazy-* file as the last file argument with the --splitprog command.
 For example:

 StableMarriage example command:

 	python dualgrounder.py ../benchmarks/StableMarriage/encodings/SM-nc/encoding-nc.asp ../benchmarks/StableMarriage/instances/stablemarriage_0-perc_inst-1 ../benchmarks/StableMarriage/lazy-SM.asp --splitprog

 ## License
 	DualGrounder is distibuted under the MIT license